Affordable At-Home Ketamine Therapy in Colorado and Florida

 Our practice is limited to a very small number of clients, which allows for unhurried visits, truly personalized care, and ongoing and direct communication with your physician.

-Statewide Telemedicine Coverage
+Statewide Telehealth Coverage

 About The Physician